 What Accreditation Will You Get?

-Courses should only be completed face to face through registered training organisations.
-While some websites offer asbestos awareness training Canberra online, online courses may not meet national standards.
+Courses should only be completed face to face through registered training organisations approved on training.gov.au.
+While some websites offer silica awareness training Canberra online, online courses may not meet national standards or requirements.

-Asbestos awareness training Canberra is a shorter course and costs less.
-Training in 10675NAT Course in Asbestos Awareness costs $227 per person and lasts a half-day.
+Silica Exposure Prevention training in Canberra will be running regularly.
 If multiple employees need to complete the course, you may qualify for a group training discount.